Three Countries With the Most Economic Growth Potential

 Ireland: Fueled by the Low Euro

-Ireland has become one of the eurozone's most promising economies, with a nominal GDP of 183.8 billion euros, making it the 44th largest in the world.
+Ireland has become one of the eurozone's most promising economies, with a nominal GDP of $326 billion, making it the 35th largest in the world.
 While the country has suffered through its share of financial crises, including a property bubble and the global financial crisis, the economy has rapidly recovered thanks to the European Central Bank's easy money policy following the 2008 financial crisis that helped lower the value of the euro.

-In mid-2015, Ireland's government predicted that GDP would expand by 6%, matching 2014's post-crash record and maintaining the firm as the fastest growing economy in the eurozone.
+Ireland's government predicts that GDP will continue to expand by around 6 percent, matching 2014's post-crash record and maintaining the firm as the fastest growing economy in the eurozone.
 The improving economy could also lead to calls for tax cuts and spending increases that could accelerate the country's growth over the coming years.

 Investors looking to add Ireland exposure to their portfolios should consider:

 - iShares MSCI Ireland Capped ETF (NYSE: EIRL)